For more information on the Virginia Tech Graduate School application process, please visit the Graduate School site.

 Therefore, we adopt and practice our Principles of Community as fundamental to our ongoing efforts to increase access and inclusion and to create a community that nurtures learning and growth for all of its members.
 Read the entire Principles of Community statement here.

 The Student Conduct system educates students about appropriate behavior and fosters a community in which academic success can occur.
-Detailed information on student conduct process can be found on the Division of Student Affairs page.
+Detailed information on the student conduct process can be found on the Student Conduct page.

 It is important for the student filing a complaint to be completely honest throughout the process.
 Furnishing false information in a university student conduct investigation or hearing, or to a university official who is performing his/her official duties is a violation of the Student Code of Conduct.